Abdérazak Hamad

-Abdérazak Hamad (born June 25, 1975) is an Algerian handballer, currently playing as a pivot for French second division side Pays d'Aix Université Club Handball.
-Hamad is a key member of the Algerian national handball team, which he has represented 101 times during his career.
+Abdérazak Hamad (born June 25, 1975) is an Algerian former handballer, He played as a pivot for French sides Pays d'Aix Université Club Handball and Châteauneuf HB, as well as the Algerian sides OC Alger and MC Alger.
+Hamad was a key member of the Algerian national handball team, which he represented 201 times during his career.

 Hamad was a member of the Algerian national team at the 2011 World Men's Handball Championship in Sweden.